Marissa-working/MediaWikiDB-to-markdown/README.md

 **Extract MediaWiki pages and Convert to Markdown**:

+(I found markdown_github in pandoc fits better than markdown.)
 Create a Python script (e.g., convert_wiki_to_markdown.py) with the following code:
 ```python
 import sqlite3